 'David Epstein manages to make me thoroughly enjoy the experience of being told that everything I thought about something was wrong.
 I loved Range.' – Malcolm Gladwell, bestselling author of Outliers.

-Range is the ground-breaking and exhilarating exploration into how to be successful in the 21st Century, from David Epstein the acclaimed author of The Sports Gene.
+The ground-breaking and exhilarating exploration into how to be successful in the 21st Century.

 From the ‘10,000 hours rule’ to the power of Tiger parenting, we have been taught that success in any field requires early specialization and many hours of deliberate practice.
 And, worse, that if you dabble or delay, you'll never catch up with those who got a head start.